 If you purchase Impossible Burger frozen, thaw it in the refrigerator.
 Once thawed, it will stay fresh with the package sealed for 10 days, or for three days once the package has been opened-- whichever comes first.
 The package should be consumed prior to the "use by" date printed on the back of the package.

 You can re-freeze the Impossible Burger to use later if needed.
-To make sure it stays fresh, we recommend it spend no more than three days total thawed once the package has been opened, and that you finish it off by the "use by" date printed on the back of the packaging.
+To make sure it stays fresh, we recommend it spend no more than three days total thawed once the package has been opened, and that you finish it off before the "use by" date printed on the back of the packaging.